Autodesk/AutomaticComponentToolkit/Examples/Primes/Tutorial.md

 	libpath = '' # TODO add the location of the shared library binary here wrapper = LibPrimes.LibPrimesWrapper(os.path.join(libpath, "libprimes"))
 	wrapper.SetJournal('journal_python.xml')

-	major, minor, micro = wrapper.GetLibraryVersion()
-	print("LibPrimes version: {:d}.{:d}.{:d}".format(major, minor, micro))
+	major, minor, micro, prereleaseinfo, buildinfo = wrapper.GetLibraryVersion() print("LibPrimes version: {:d}.{:d}.{:d}".format(major, minor, micro), end="")
 	# ...
 ```
 The generated xml-journal is similar to the one shown above.

 # 7. Conclusion
-This tutorial has walked through a basic development cycle using ACT
+This tutorial has walked you through a basic development cycle using ACT
-and conveyed the power of ACT to simplify and automate the development of components.
+and conveyed the power of ACT to simplify and automate the development of software components.
 Moreover, it has shown how easy ACT components can be integrated in standalone or existing
 code bases with ease.